Parvati Arga Bird Sanctuary: Flora and fauna

 Parvati Arga Bird Sanctuary is in the Upper Gangetic Plains moist deciduous forests ecoregion.

 The avian population of the bird sanctuary is a mix of about 35 species of resident as well as migratory birds.

 The birds migrate across Himalayas from Tibet, China, Europe and Siberia during winters.
 Some of these birds fly over 5000 km and above 8500 meters high to reach here.

 Some of the major migratory birds during the season are greylag goose, northern pintail, cotton teal, red-crested pochard, gadwall, northern shoveler, Eurasian coot and mallard.

 Some major local migratory and residential birds are sarus crane, painted stork, Indian peafowl, white ibis, little grebe, fulvous whistling duck, Asian openbill, white-necked stork, pheasant-tailed jacana, bronze winged jacana, grey-headed swamphen, northern lapwing, black drongo and Indian roller.

 History

 Parvati Arga was declared a bird sanctuary on 23 May 1990.
 Prior to that it was under the fisheries department.

 On March 22, 2021, the Union Ministry declared that Ramsar Convention had added 15 more sites from India, which includes Parvati Arga.
-Today, there are 42 Ramsar sites in the country.
+Today i.e. may 2024, there are 80 Ramsar sites in the country.